rohankotanu/mybots/README.md

 The number of blocks in the chain is randomly generated, and lies in the range [3,10].

 ## Size of Blocks
-The dimensions of each block are also randomly generates, and they lie in the range [0.2,1.2].
+The dimensions of each block are also randomly generated.
+The sie of each dimension lies in the range [0.2,1.2].

 ## Locations of Sensors